YontiLevin/project_root/README.md

 # Project Root
-Run your python code from any nested module.

-Got tired of import errors when running from the terminal/ide/from inside a nested module.
+I got tired of import errors when running from the terminal/ide/from inside a nested module.
-Plus can't stand "import os, sys ... sys.path.app...".
+Plus I can't stand the "import os, sys ... sys.path.app..." fix.

 This project solves it for me.
 I'm sure there are other/better ways - hit me in the issue tab with suggestions.